misfist/misfist.com/plugins/better-rest-api-featured-images/readme.md

 The plugin loads on `init` at priority 12, in order to come after any custom post types have been registered.

-### Why doesn't the plugin replace the default `featured_image` field? ###
+### Why doesn't the plugin replace the default `featured_media` field? ###

-The `featured_image` field is a core field, and other applications might expect it to always be an integer value.
+The `featured_media` field is a core field, and other applications might expect it to always be an integer value.
 To avoid any issues, this plugin includes the extra data under the `better_featured_image` field name.

+### Why is the core field called `featured_media` but the plugin field is `better_featured_image`? ###

+Prior to V2 Beta 11 of the REST API the core field was called `featured_image`.
+As of Beta 11 this field was changed to `featured_media`, with the idea that at some point in the future there may be additional media items included on this field beyond the featured image.
+Version 1.1.1 of this plugin is compatible with both Beta 11 and all previous versions of V2.

 ## Changelog ##

+### 1.1.1 ###
+* Compatibility with v2 beta 11 of the REST API (now the core field is called featured_media; this plugin's field is still better_featured_image).
+Props: filose

+### 1.1.0 ###
+* Add a better_rest_api_featured_image filter for adding custom data to the response.
+Props: avishayil

+### 1.0.2 ###
+* Change register_api_field to register_rest_field for compatibility with the REST API v2 beta 9.
+Props: Soean

 ### 1.0.1 ###
 * Switch to returning null instead of 0 when no featured image is present